 We visited famous landmarks where I learned about Peru’s current events and past history, we pedaled along the stunning Miraflore’s Malecon, and we explored the quiet streets of Lima’s neighborhoods.
 It was – in my opinion – the best way to experience several different sides of Lima and learn about its history.

 So if you’re looking for an adventurous way to explore the City of Kings, this guide details everything you need to know about my Lima biking experience and how to book yours.

 Bike Tours Of Lima

 There are only a few bike tour companies in Lima, but Bike Tours Of Lima is the most experienced and comprehensive.
-Before flying down to Peru, I emailed Franco to reserve a tour and he was very responsive and accomodating.
-Franco offers several different biking and walking tours around the city and is an exceptional and knowledgable tour guide!
+Before flying down to Peru, I emailed Franco to reserve a tour and he was very responsive and accommodating.
+Franco offers several different biking and walking tours around the city and is an exceptional and knowledgeable tour guide!

 Depending on what your interests are, there is a tour for everyone:

 The Bohemian Lima bike tour is centered around two of Lima’s main cultural neighborhoods: Miraflores and Barranco.
 Both areas are filled with interesting art, rich history, and diverse architecture.
 They’re the most ‘touristy’ neighborhoods, but also the most vibrant with street art, old mansions, a beautiful waterfront bike path, and tons of great restaurants and cafes.